Deputy Director, Campaigns (Organizing Director)

 - Set goals and expectations for direct reports and support their performance and ongoing professional development

-- Collaborate with national teams and other chapters to incorporate best practices and expertise in communications, policy, digital, and organizing into campaigns
+- Collaborate effectively with national teams and other chapters to incorporate best practices, expertise and org-wide strategy in communications, policy, digital, and organizing into campaigns

 - Support teamwide engagement and retention across the chapter through thoughtful engagement in vision setting, strategic planning and staff development

-- Serve as a member of the local leadership team, strategic advisor, and second-in-command to the Executive Director of E4E-BOS.
+- Serve as a member of the local leadership team, strategic advisor, and second-in-command to the Executive Director of E4E-MA.